nickyadav/Admin-Dashboard/README.md

 # NOTE:
 I'm assuming you have pre-installed cockroachDB and know how to create database.
-Refer db folder for the database name and tables, inorder to start the project.
+Refer db folder for the database tables.

 To run this app you will have to install the dependencies first and then run the expo command as described below.